Les1ie/Wb-MSF/README.md

 ## Cite Us
 ```
 @inproceedings{wbmsf2022,
-  author          = {Wu, Zhen and Zhou, Jingya and Liu, Ling and Wang, Jie and Sun, Xigang},
+  author          = {Wu, Zhen and Zhou, Jingya and Liu, Ling and Wei, Wenqi and Wang, Jie and Sun, Xigang},
   booktitle       = {Proceedings of the 31st ACM International Conference on Information and Knowledge Management},
   title           = {Wb-MSF: Multi-Source Information Diffusion Dataset on Weibo},
   year            = {2022}